duchoang/aws-scala/README.md

 There are a bunch of local tests for things that can be tested locally, and integration tests for things that need to talk to AWS resources.
-DynamoDB specs are a little different in that the spec spins up a [local DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) in local mode, and in integration mode it talks with actual DynamoDB
+DynamoDB specs are a little different in that the spec spins up a [local DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) in local mode (or [dynalite](https://github.com/mhart/dynalite) for JSON encoding tests), and in integration mode it talks with actual DynamoDB

 To run the local tests, just do the normal `sbt test`.

 To run integration tests, you will need to:

   1. Set up AWS access keys as per standard AWS Java SDK settings (e.g. `AWS_SECRET_KEY` and `AWS_ACCESS_KEY_ID` environment variables)
-  2. Ensure that you have `gtimeout` and `wget` installed e.g. `brew install coreutils` and `brew install wget` on Mac OS X
+  2. Ensure that you have `gtimeout`, `wget` and `npm` installed e.g. `brew install coreutils` and `brew install wget` on Mac OS X
   3. Run the integration tests via `sbt 'test-only -- aws-integration'`